Body capacitance

-Body capacitance is the physical property of the human body that has it act as a capacitor.
-Like any other electrically-conductive object, a human body can store electric charge if insulated.
+Body capacitance is the physical property of a human body to act as a capacitor.
+Like any other electrically conductive object, a human body can store electric charge if insulated.
 The actual amount of capacitance varies with the surroundings; it would be low when standing on top of a pole with nothing nearby, but high when leaning against an insulated, but grounded large metal surface, such as a household refrigerator, or a metal wall in a factory.

+When a human's body capacitance is charged to a high voltage by friction or other means, it can produce undesirable effects when abruptly discharged as a spark.
+The influence of body capacitance on a tuned circuit may also change its resonant frequency, which would affect the performance of radio receivers.
+A capacitive sensing circuit that detects a change in body capacitance from a human finger can be used for a touchscreen or a touch switch, allowing control of devices without depressing mechanical switches.

 Properties

-Synthetic fabrics and friction can charge a human body to about 3 kV.
-Low potentials may not have any notable effect, but some electronic devices can be damaged by modest voltages of 100 volts.
-Electronics factories are very careful to prevent people from becoming charged up.
-A whole branch of the electronics industry deals with preventing static charge build-up and protecting products against electrostatic discharge.
+Friction with some fabrics can act as an electrostatic generator that can charge a human body to about 3 kV.
+Some electronic devices can be damaged by voltages of the order of 100 V. The breakdown voltages of metal oxide semiconductors without protection diodes may be even lower.
+Electronics factories are careful to prevent people from becoming charged.
+A branch of the electronics industry deals with preventing static charge build-up and protecting products against electrostatic discharge.

-Notably, a combination of footwear with some sole materials, low humidity, and a dry carpet (synthetic fiber in particular) can cause footsteps to charge a person's body capacitance to as much as a few tens of kilovolts with respect to the earth.
+Notably, a combination of footwear with some sole materials, low humidity, and a dry carpet can cause footsteps to charge a person's body capacitance to as much as a few tens of kilovolts with respect to the earth.
 The human and surroundings then constitute a highly charged capacitor.
 A close approach to any conductive object connected to earth (ground) can create a shock, even a visible spark.

-Body capacitance was a significant nuisance when tuning the earliest radios; touching a tuning knob would couple the body capacitance into the tuning circuit, slightly changing its resonant frequency.
-However, body capacitance is very useful in the Theremin, a musical instrument in which it causes slight frequency shifts of the instrument's internal oscillators.
-One of them changes pitch, and the other causes loudness (volume) to change smoothly between silence and full amount.

 Capacitance of a human body in normal surroundings is typically in the tens to low hundreds of picofarads, which is small by typical electronic standards.
+The human-body model defined by the Electrostatic Discharge Association (ESDA) is a 100 pF capacitor in series with a 1.5 kΩ resistor.
 While humans are much larger than typical electronic components, they are also mostly separated by significant distance from other conductive objects.
+But close contact with another conducting body may cause an abrupt discharge of the stored energy as a spark.
 Although the occasional static shock can be startling and even unpleasant, the amount of stored energy is relatively low, and won't harm a healthy person.

-The Human Body Model for capacitance, as defined by the Electrostatic Discharge Association (ESDA) is a 100pF capacitor in series with a 1.5kΩ resistor.
+But it can result in momentary pain and a startle response that may cause further accidents.
+The spark may damage sensitive materials or electronic devices and in exceptional cases may ignite flammable gas or vapor resulting in a fire.